 - Brain Boosters: These are a great way to get your kids up and will change the focus from what they were learning to something totally different.
 They help to activate and energize students’ brains.
 Samples of brain boosters might include juggling, doing a short dance, playing rock, paper, scissors, playing non-elimination Simon Says, doing a quick fitness activity, or following a short activity video.

 - Anchors: These are an active way to learn academic material.
-Studies show many students learn better when they get to use their whole bodies.
+Studies show many students learn better when they use their whole bodies.
 Kinesthetic learning helps to anchor the knowledge they learn.
 Examples include:

 - Standing and counting, but hopping on one foot when you say an odd number, and jumping on two feet when you say an even number.

 - Have students move in and out of a circle to show fractions, decimals, and percentages.

 - Students spell using their bodies for letters.